-Shareholders are also able to ring the registered office of the Company to make enquiries of the Company or obtain recent announcements via the ASX website and the Company's website.
+Shareholders are also able to contact the registered office of the Company to make enquiries of the Company or obtain recent announcements via the ASX website and the Company's website.
+Security holders have the option to receive communications from, and send communications to, the Company and its share registry electronically.